rahulyhg/daily-horoscope-wp-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This is a daily horoscope.
-The widget show 5 star forecast for every zodiac sign and deep daily horoscope.
+The widget show 5 stars forecast for every zodiac sign and deep daily horoscope.
 The content will be pulled from Hitrusha.com

 == Description ==

 This is a daily horoscope.
-The widget show 5 star forecast for every zodiac sign and deep daily horoscope.
+The widget show 5 stars forecast for every zodiac sign and deep daily horoscope.
 The content will be pulled from Hitrusha.com

 == Installation ==